Conway dismisses questions about Trump stoking 'fear,' likens it to Sesame Street's 'word of the day'

 Moments later, Conway defended Trump's claim.

-He doubled down on his criticism of the caravan Wednesday morning, tweeting about immigration issues in Europe and said that the U.S. has “strong borders and will never accept people coming into our country illegally.”
+He doubled down on his criticism of the caravan Wednesday morning, however, tweeting about immigration issues in Europe and saying that the U.S. has “strong borders and will never accept people coming into our country illegally.”